network-automation-cookbook/cookbook-lab/README.md

 lab lab deploy --scenario batteries-included
 ```

-> NOTE: Our lab comes with a `batteries-included` setup, providing you with everything you need to get started with network observability right away.
+> NOTE: Our lab comes with a `batteries-included` setup, providing you with everything you need to get started with network lab right away.
 This setup includes pre-configured tools and detailed step-by-step instructions to help you explore and learn without any hassle.
 Head over to the [instructions](./chapters/batteries-included/README.md) section to begin!

 ---

 ## Managing Lab Environment with `lab`

-The `lab` utility tool simplifies managing and monitoring the network lab and observability stack set up within this repository.
+The `lab` utility tool simplifies managing and monitoring the network lab and other stack set up within this repository.
 It provides a suite of commands designed to streamline various tasks associated with your network infrastructure.

 ### Top-Level Commands